swdayu/howtos/android/auto/README.md

           }
         }

-- inspect the layout hierarchy and view the properties of target app's UI components using `uiautomatorviewer`
+- Inspect the layout hierarchy and view the properties of target app's UI components using `uiautomatorviewer`

   > Generally, app developers get accessibility support for free, courtesy of the `View` and `ViewGroup` classes.
 However, some apps use custom view elements to provide a richer user experience.
 Such custom elements won't get the accessibility support that is provided by the standard Android UI elements.
 If this applies to your app, make sure that it exposes the custom-drawn UI element to Android accessibility services by implementing the `AccessibilityNodeProvider` class.